FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 dateModified: 2020-10-20
 ---

-Migrating user data is a pain.
+Migrating data used for auth is a pain.
 People have to login to your application, and maintaining access is critical.
 User data is often siloed and changes at the whim of your users.

 A slow migration of user data can make the process easier.
 But first, why would you endure the data migration pain?
 There are many reasons why you might decide to migrate your user data.

-## Why migrate at all?
+## Why migrate user data at all?

 Perhaps you've been burned by home grown auth systems and want to migrate to a more secure, more featureful library or standalone auth solution.
 Maybe you want a single view into customers', users' or employees' profile data across all your applications.